 2 - Brew up some easy kitchen magic to avoid the sugar rush

 Halloween doesn’t have to mean sugar overload.
 It’s amazing how easily satsumas can become pumpkins and bananas can become ghosts.
 You’ll have your kids believing you’re a real-life witch with the easiest of culinary magic.
 Check out this amazing platter from @liddierowl for inspiration, using Cake Decor Edible Eyes.

 3 - Ply them with the elixir of sleep: fresh air

 Get outside for spooky den-building, hide and seek and bucket loads of fresh air to tire them out.
-We love A Curious Society’s Creep and Bloom jumper for an extra thread of creepiness that will also keep them cosy.
+We love The Den Kit Co Potion Making Set for an extra thread of creepiness to stir up a witch's brew!

 4 - Build a camp fire and keep them toasty

 While you’re out, the Mallow Makers have created these spooktacular Halloween Toasting sets – the perfect gooey accompaniment to ghost stories around a camp fire.